 Neck Pain or Headaches after a Car Accident?
 You Might Have Whiplash!

-Most people with whiplash after a car accident get better within a few weeks by following a treatment plan that includes pain medication and physical therapy in the form of exercise, soft tissue manipulation (like the Graston technique), ergonomics education as well as modalities.
+Most people with whiplash after a car accident get better within a few weeks.
+This injury recovery happens after following a treatment plan that includes pain medication and physical therapy in the form of exercise, soft tissue manipulation (like the Graston technique), ergonomics education as well as modalities.
+Active release treatment may also help in some cases.
 However, some people have chronic neck pain and other long-lasting complications.

-Take action and learn about what whiplash is, its symptoms, and how to manage a neck injury and other symptoms after a car accident.
+Take action and learn about what whiplash is, common symptoms, and how to manage a neck injury and other symptoms after a car accident.

 Most Common Symptoms of Whiplash